-Expanding your professional circle is important…but pretty vague.
-I don’t know about you, but when it comes to attacking big projects, if I don’t have bite size steps to take, I don’t take any at all.
+Expanding your professional circle is important…but fairly vague.
+When it comes to attacking big projects, if I don’t have bite-sized steps to take, I don’t take any at all.
 So, in the spirit of attacking this goal with real action, here are five steps you can take this month to meet more people in the industry and increase your opportunities to find work.

 First of all, let’s define our terms.
 Beyond anything else, “networking” is just a catch-all term for connecting with new people within a group.
 In our case, our group is advertising and marketing professionals.
 That may mean going out and shaking hands or it may even just mean meeting online.

 The goal of networking is to make other people aware of your existence (or to remind them of your existence) and for you to become aware of theirs.
-Awareness may become familiarity, and familiarity may lead to opportunity; simple as that.
+Awareness may become familiarity, and familiarity may lead to opportunity.
+It’s as simple as that.

-And, speaking of simple, networking doesn’t have to be difficult at all.
+And speaking of simple, networking doesn’t have to be difficult (or scary!) at all.
 In fact, here are five very simple steps you can take this month (or every month) to increase your reach within the industry.

 1. Join LinkedIn groups.

-Log on to LinkedIn and just do a quick search for “copywriting,” “marketing” and “advertising” to find some of the top groups to join.
+Log on to LinkedIn and just do a quick search for “copywriting” to find some of the top groups to join.
 You can start with the group New & Aspiring Copywriters and keep joining others from there.

 2. Attend one industry event.